David Lloyd (judge): Death and legacy

 Lloyd died April 6, 1731, in Chester, Pennsylvania and is interred at old St. Paul's Church burial ground.
-Lloyd and his wife Grace were originally interred at the Quaker burial ground in Chester, but were moved to St. Paul's after the Quaker burial ground was removed to make way for new development on October, 1959.
+Lloyd and his wife Grace were originally interred at the Quaker burial ground in Chester, but were moved to St. Paul's after the Quaker burial ground was removed to make way for new development in October 1959.

 Lloyd street in Chester, Pennsylvania is named after Lloyd.

 Abel Morgan's Welsh concordance was dedicated to Lloyd.